 You can find good cheap Windows laptops and high-quality Chromebooks for under $500.
 However, better mainstream laptops usually cost more than $700 and premium Ultrabooks can run over $1,000.
-The best gaming laptops can cost $2.000 and up, but you can play the latest titles at decent frame rates on gaming laptops under $1,000.
+The best gaming laptops can cost $2.000 and up, but you can play the latest titles at decent frame rates on gaming laptops under $1,500 as well as the best gaming laptops under $1,000.

 Screen Size: 12 to 14 inches for Portability